2022 North Carolina Courage season

-The 2022 North Carolina Courage season is the team's sixth season as a professional women's soccer team.
+The 2022 North Carolina Courage season was the team's sixth season as a professional women's soccer team.
 North Carolina Courage plays in the National Women's Soccer League, the top tier of women's soccer in the United States.

 Challenge Cup

 The Challenge Cup is the NWSL's primary league cup tournament.
 It was first played in 2020 following the cancellation of the regular season due to the COVID-19 pandemic.
 Angel City and San Diego, new expansion clubs, competed for the first time in the Challenge Cup.
 In the 2021 cup, North Carolina had failed to advance beyond the group stage.
 The twelve league teams were divided into three groups, with North Carolina initially competing twice against the other three teams in its group: Gotham, Orlando, and Washington.